Xjkstar/fastlane-plugin-schindler/Publish_Gem.md

 rake install
 rake release
 ```
+5. Edit ./fastlane/plugin/schindler/version when publich one more time

 Now all your users can run fastlane add_plugin [plugin_name] to install and use your plugin.